CtrlK

 Completeness

-Clearly answers both 'what' (test implementation patterns and conventions) and 'when' (explicit 'Use when implementing unit tests, integration tests, or E2E tests') with specific trigger scenarios including framework-specific contexts.
+Clearly answers both what ('Test implementation patterns and conventions') and when ('Use when implementing unit tests, integration tests, or E2E tests, including RTL+Vitest+MSW component testing and Playwright E2E testing').
+The explicit 'Use when' clause with specific triggers is present.

 3 / 3